Skip to Content

 One of the disadvantages of growing veggies in containers rather than in full soil is that it’s a little more difficult to achieve a good balance in watering.
 Many pots dry out quickly in the Summer heat!

-Try being consistent about watering to avoid the dreaded blossom end rot.
+Try being consistent about watering to avoid the dreaded blossom end rot for tomatoes.
 Poke your finger down 1” and if it is dry, it’s time to water.

 Fertilizer